-Measure RECORD DATE HERE 22 Number and percent of program families satisfied with program (short term) The number and percent of program families satisfied with the program in areas such as staff relations and expertise, general program operations, facilities, materials, and service.
+Measure DEFINITION DATA GRANTEE REPORTS RECORD DATE HERE 22 Number and percent of program families satisfied with program (short term) The number and percent of program families satisfied with the program in areas such as staff relations and expertise, general program operations, facilities, materials, and service.
 Self-report data collected using program evaluation or assessment forms are the expected data source.
 A. Number of program families satisfied with the program B. Total number of program families C. Percent (A/B) 23 Number and percent of program youth satisfied with program (short term) The number and percent of program youth satisfied with the program in areas such as staff relations and expertise, general program operations, facilities, materials, and service.
 Self-report data collected using program evaluation or assessment forms are the expected data source.
-A. Number of program youth who report being satisfied with the program during the reporting period B. Total number of program youth served by the program during the reporting period C. Percent (A/B) 24 Number and percent of program staff with increased knowledge of the program area (short term) been given by the program.
-Self-report data collected using training the program area through training opportunities.
+A. Number of program youth who report being satisfied with the program during the reporting period B. B. Total number of program youth served by the program during the reporting period C. Percent (A/B) 24 Number and percent of program staff with increased knowledge of the program area (short term) The number and percent of staff who gained a greater knowledge of the gender specific program area through trainings or other formal learning opportunities.
 Appropriate for any program whose staff received program-related training.
 Training does not need to have been given by the program.
 Self-report data collected using training evaluation or assessment forms are the expected data source.
+A. Number of staff trained during the reporting period who report increased knowledge B. Number of staff trained during the reporting period and returning surveys C. Percent (A/B)